The district is required by state and federal law to make available a series of policies, reports, and notifications.

 Annual Fire Inspection Report

-Notice is hereby given that the annual inspection for 2017 of Florida Union Free School District for fire hazards that might endanger the lives of students, teachers, employees therein, has been completed and the report is available at the office of Florida Union Free School District, 51 North Main Street, P.O.
+Notice is hereby given that the annual inspection of the Florida Union Free School District for fire hazards that might endanger the lives of students, teachers, employees therein, has been completed and the report is available at the office of Florida Union Free School District, 51 North Main Street, P.O.
 Drawer 757, Florida, NY 10921-0757 for inspection by all interested persons.

 Annual Professional Performance Review (APPR)